AugustKarlstedt/slideslive-downloader/README.md

 5. run `GO.sh`
 6. modify `create-slide-video.py` with correct XML file
 7. run `python3 create-slide-video.py` to turn the slide images into a video that is synced with the main mp4
+8. now you can use something like DaVinci Resolve video editor to place the videos side-by-side and render it out

 done!